impagina/htdocs-grav-pages/README.md

   and disable the cache.
 - follow <https://learn.getgrav.org/advanced/environment-config> to create a `user/ww.impagina.org/config/system.yaml` that sets the develpment `custom_base_url_relative`.
 - get the three git repositories:
   - grav-
+- syncing with the github repository with a webhook:
+  - add to the beginning of the security section in the Grav `.htaccess`:

+    ```
+    RewriteCond %{REQUEST_URI} !^/user/pages/sync/?$
+    RewriteCond %{REQUEST_URI} !^/user/themes/sync/?$
+    RewriteCond %{REQUEST_URI} !^/user/config/sync/?$
+    ```

+### Deploy on the metanet server

+- Activate the ssh access in the "Web Hosting Access" section (it should be the first one).
+- wget the grav zip file (it will be saved to `1.5.x` and you will have to rename it to `grav.zip`.
+- Move the `security.yaml` out of `config`, `git clone https://github.com/impagina/htdocs-grav-config.git config`, and move `security.yaml` back in.
+- `git clone https://github.com/impagina/htdocs-grav-theme.git impagina-quark` in the themes.
+- Delete the `pages` directory and replace it with the git repository: `git clone https://github.com/impagina/htdocs-grav-pages.git pages`
+- Copy the `secret.txt` in each `sync` directory.

 Resources: